navgurukul/newton/instructions-to-python-facilitators/Spoken-English-Phases/SpokenEnglish-Phases.md

 The classes will take 1 hour per week over the course of 15 week period.

-These classes will take place online over Meraki application, where students use the android application, where as the volunteers have to access via [www.Merakilearn.org](http://www.Merakilearn.org) through the calendar invites.
+These classes will take place online over Meraki application, where students use the android application, where as the volunteers have to access via [www.Merakilearn.org](https://www.merakilearn.org) through the calendar invites.

-******We have broken down the curriculum over [www.Merakilearn.org](http://www.Merakilearn.org) in parts of 15 week course material, where we expect the students to come out in better fluency and speaking by the end of this course.
-This can be ensured by the following phases that we have mentioned for the flow of Volunteer and Student interaction based on the structure.
+**We have broken down the curriculum over [Meraki](https://www.merakilearn.org) in parts of 15 week course material, where we expect the students to come out in better fluency and speaking by the end of this course.
+This can be ensured by the following phases that we have mentioned for the flow of Volunteer and Student interaction based on the structure.**

 **Preparatory Volunteer Notes**
 - Application - know the whereabouts of Meraki android application
-    - Online Class - learn how to create class on [Meraki](http://www.merakilearn.org/classes)
+- Online Class - learn how to create class on [Meraki](https://www.merakilearn.org/classes)
 - Curriculum
     - Walkthrough the 15 week course material
     - Feedback for any additions/omissions in the curriculum
-        - Provide any supplement material- *run-through the Volunteer Manager in advance*
+    - Provide any supplement material *run-through the Volunteer Manager in advance*
     - Do not use malicious, external resources unless verified by the volunteer Manager
     - Walkthrough of the external material to be done 2 days before the class is being conducted
 - Reach out POC (Contact Details) - issues/challenges
 - Provide Feedback - Class/Curriculum (Weekly)
 - Monthly Volunteer Engagement - ***4 engagements through 15 weeks*** (30 Minutes)
     - Celebrating success of the ongoing classes
     - Understanding the challenges
     - Brainstorming solutions
     - Volunteers can reach out to Volunteer Managers at any moment if required

 ***FLOW OF SPOKEN ENGLISH:***
 **PHASE-1: Building Comfort & Rapport**